jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

    .. versionchanged:: 3.3
       The fragment is now parsed for all URL schemes (unless *allow_fragment* is false), in accordance with :rfc:`3986`.
-Previously, an allowlist of schemes that support fragments existed.
+Previously, a whitelist of schemes that support fragments existed.

    .. versionchanged:: 3.6